KumarHX/Agent007/docs/final.md

 g(n) : giving the agent position x1, y1, giving each item’s position x2, y2, calculate the distance between the agent and each item using formula D = sqrt ((x2 - x1)^2 + (y2 - y1)^2)

 ### Building the learned hueristic
 The learned hueristic is a set of past runs stored in a dictionary.
 There is a 50% chance the agent will choose a random item and a 50% chance the agent will choose the closest item when running the trials for the learned hueristic.
 After many runs, the dictionary will hold many different item pickup sequences with a score attributed to the run.
-This dictionary will then help guide agent movmement (go for item sequences with a high score in the dictionary).
+This dictionary will then help guide agent movement (lookup current picked up item with prev runs, choose highest run, make next pickup next in stored sequence).

 Key, value dictionary built with each entry representing a training run.
 key: list of items picked up.